C.D. Santiagueño

 Club Deportivo Santiagueño is a Salvadoran professional football club from Santiago de María, Usulután.
-The club currently plays at Tercera Division.
+The club currently plays in the Segunda Division.

 C.D.
 Santiagueño won the Salvadoran Premier Division title in the 1979–80 season.

 History

 1979–1980

 After clinching fourth place in the regular league season, the club won the national title in the final round.
 In the final group round of four teams, Santiagueño beat Águila, FAS and Independiente Nacional 1906 to finish top of the group with five wins and only one defeat.

 Subsequent years

 The following season, in 1980–81, they clinched the regular season league title.
 In the finals, however, they fell short to Atlético Marte, losing 2–1 in the first leg, and 3–1 in the second leg.
 Both games were played in the Estadio Cuscatlán.
 Despite winning the title two years previous the team were relegated to Second Division in 1982.

 They were relegated from the Third Division in 2007.